zenwork/ts-when/README.md

 # ts-when
 kotlin-style when implemented in typescript

-This function approximates the kotlin syntax for `when` which is a switch statement that can optionally support statement evaluation in each switch.
+This function approximates the kotlin syntax for `when` which is a switch statement that can optionally support single value or statement evaluations in each switch.
 It also provides an `otherwise` function to handle the default case.

 see: https://kotlinlang.org/docs/control-flow.html#when-expression